4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

 ### Longest Chain Rule
 - **Definition**: The longest chain with the most accumulated proof-of-work is the valid blockchain.
 Nodes always follow this chain to ensure consistency.
-- **Useful: ** When two blocks are mined at the same time while protecting blocks already on the blockchain
+- **Useful**: When two blocks are mined at the same time while protecting blocks already on the blockchain
 	- **Orphan Blocks**: Occasionally, two miners may produce blocks simultaneously, creating a temporary fork.
 The shorter chain eventually gets orphaned, and only the longest chain remains.

 ### Transaction Process
 - **Broadcasting Transactions**:
     - Transactions are broadcast to all nodes.
 Each node validates them by checking the balance of the sender and verifying signatures.
 - **Mempool**:
     - Unconfirmed transactions wait in the **mempool** until miners include them in a block.
+	    - They have a continuation number of 0, it gets set to 1 when its posted on the blockchain.
-Miners typically prioritize transactions based on the attached fees.
+    - Miners typically prioritize transactions based on the attached fees.
 - **Miner Reward**:
     - Miners receive the block reward and transaction fees.
 They tend to prioritize transactions with higher fees to maximize their earnings.